RichardLitt/trello-helpers/README.md

 `$ trello-helpers duplicates`

 Aliases: `d`
+Options: `-l <target list>`

 This will delete duplicate cards in a given list.
 It will also selectively delete only cards which have a certain label (mine is `daily`).

+An optional `list` argument will delete duplicates in a given list if a list exists with that name.

 #### lists